Tak-Iwamoto/rusty-gql/docs/src/introduction.md

 - Convention Over Configuration

 ## Status
 rusty-gql is still an experimental project.
+APIs are subject to change.

 It is not yet recommended for use in a production.